How we went from a quarry site visit to managing a bar launch on the same day

 Ben explained that part of the planning permission for extraction requires Smiths Bletchington to restore areas post extraction, creating what will be the largest reed bed in the south west of England.
 This is the often overlooked positive side of mineral extraction, which is about creating community assets that improve people’s lives.

-The Balloon Bar launch
+The Balloon Bar press launch

 We invited a wide range of regional media and social media influencers along to enjoy an exclusive preview, with complimentary food and drink.
 The Duchess of Rutland welcomed everyone to the event and outlined her vision for the Balloon Bar and the Engine Yard, creating a social space for people from the Vale of Belvoir and beyond to enjoy and meet.

-Quite a different audience, quite a different challenge and quite a different role, but all in a day’s work in the public relations industry.
+Quite a different audience, quite a different challenge, and quite a different role, but all in a day’s work in the public relations industry.